Cyber essentials vs cyber essentials plus: What are they?

 Certain government contracts, as well as all Ministry of Defence contracts, require organisations and suppliers to have the Cyber Essentials certification.
 In order to preserve a contract with the UK government or key industries, it is critical that your organisation considers certification and yearly recertification.

-For organisations who are not looking to take part in government tenders, being Cyber Essentials certified may still show your consumers and clients that you have taken the necessary measures toward cybersecurity.
+For organisations that are not looking to take part in government tenders, being Cyber Essentials certified may still show your consumers and clients that you have taken the necessary measures toward cybersecurity.
 If you want to learn about other certifications related to information security, check out our page on ISO 27001 Certification.
+Or reach out to us for a free consultation.

 About the author